 TNB Corporate Integrity Health Index (IHI) 2.0

-The Integrity Health Index (IHI) Dashboard was first developed in 2021 as a systematic method for information gathering to assess and ascertain TNB’s standings on integrity issues.
-The second revamped version aims to broaden the scope of IHI to include other TNB stakeholders.
+The Integrity Health Index (IHI) Dashboard was developed in 2021, serves as a systematic tool for information gathering to assess and ascertain TNB’s standings on integrity issues.
+The enhanced version aims to broaden the scope of the IHI to include additional TNB stakeholders.

-In FY2022, we conducted an internal survey to evaluate TNB’s integrity practices, which received a high level of participation from 19,989 staff members.
+In FY2023, we conducted an internal survey to evaluate TNB’s integrity practices, which received a high level of participation from 25,680 staff members.

 RISK MANAGEMENT